 Basically, living a vegan lifestyle means that we do whatever we can to NOT use anything from animals; their body, their body fluids, their pain, their lives.

-That doesn’t mean that I give up and joyfully buy non vegan products, no, it just means that I buy as rarely as I can, and when I can buy vegan + CF, I buy a fucking lot of it.
+That doesn’t mean that I give up and joyfully buy non-vegan products, no, it just means that I buy as rarely as I can, and when I can buy vegan + CF, I buy a fucking lot of it.

 Drugs are tested on animals but I would never say to someone that they shouldn’t take drugs when they need to (not cocaine, stupid – I mean pills and stuff).
 People in 3rd world countries depend on animal flesh and fluids to survive, I would never say that they should go vegan.
 I want US (you and me, not the country) to go vegan, I want US, who can, to do something so that in the future others can live a vegan lifestyle as well.

-Living a vegan lifestyle does NOT mean that you become a hippie or that you suddenly are required to do yoga every morning.
+Living a vegan lifestyle does NOT mean that you become a hippie or that you are suddenly required to do yoga every morning.
 Not at all.
 Veganism is about the animals – nothing else.
 Everything else stays the same, you just stop exploiting animals.
 Easy.

 I hope that tells you something about what living a vegan lifestyle means.
 And hey, if you want to know what I wish people like you (if you are not vegan) knew about us, check out this post will you?
+Yes, it is harsh and shows the side people expect from vegans, but it is the only time I actually let myself go fully angry in a post, so give me a rest, okay?